rafaelsetragni/awesome_notifications/README.md

 4. Debug the application with a real device or emulator

-To run and debug the Complete Example App, follow the steps bellow:
+To run and debug the Complete Example App, follow the steps below:

 1. Install GitHub software in your local machine.
 I strongly recommend to use [GitHub Desktop](https://desktop.github.com/).
 2. Go to one of our GitHub repositories